});

 Stopping Credential Theft: Protect Your Business Logins

-The stakes are higher than ever.
-According to Verizon’s 2025 Data Breach Investigations Report, more than 70% of breaches involve stolen credentials.
-The consequences—financial losses, regulatory penalties, and reputational damage—can devastate organisations of any size.
-Passwords alone are no longer sufficient.
-In this new age of persistent threats, businesses must adopt advanced security frameworks to combat credential theft and safeguard authentication infrastructure.
+The stakes are high.
+According to the Verizon 2025 Data Breach Investigations Report, more than 70% of breaches involve stolen credentials.
+The consequences—financial loss, regulatory penalties, and reputational damage—can be severe for organisations of any size.

 Understanding Credential Theft